-Those on a Utah national park road trip should take advantage of the many dispersed (free) campgrounds spread throughout the state.
+Those on a trip through the national parks in Utah should take advantage of the many dispersed (free) campgrounds spread throughout the state.
 Utah has tons of dispersed (free) camping in national forests and BLM often just outside the park boundaries.
 Some even have bathrooms, but you will always need to bring your own water.

 Be aware that many free campgrounds in Utah may require a 4×4 vehicle, or at least high clearance, to reach.

 Get insurance!
 Even if you are only going on a short trip around Utah, make sure you’re keyed in on travel safety in the USA you should always travel with insurance.
 Have fun on your national park trip in Utah, but take it from someone who has racked up thousands of bucks on an insurance claim before, you need it.